Bed Bugs

 - Cimex lectularius

-If you notice multiple signs of bed bugs infestation, DIY treatments are not working, or the infestation is spreading, it is time to call a licensed pest control professional.
+If DIY treatments are not working or the bed bugs problem is spreading, call a licensed pest control professional.
+Most offer inspections and prompt service.

 Can I get rid of bed bugs myself?